 An eight year old could play the part of the wise and prudent.
-And an eighty year old could be one of the “babes.”
+And an eighty year old could play one of the “babes.”
 It’s not about age but about guileless dependence.

 How does Jesus react to these two groups?

-Well previously we saw Jesus “cleansing the temple.”
+Well yesterday we saw Jesus “cleansing the temple.”
 The religious had turned His house of prayer into a den of thieves.
 He violently opposes their religious posturing, overturning the tables.

 You might think that such aggression would frighten the little ones.
 We could imagine that the timid and weak would be disturbed and stay at a distance.
-In fact, the opposite is true.
+The very opposite is the case.
 When they see Him overturn the tables of the strong, the weak are magnetically drawn to Him:

 The blind, the lame and the children are not put off by Christ’s strength because they see it employed in their liberation.
 The very weakest members of society flock to this holy Rioter, perhaps still holding His whip!

-What kind of personality can walk into the holiest place on earth, throw around the furniture and so attract the wrath of the authorities and the love of the little ones?
-In this world, there are some who can face down the powers that be.
-And there are some who can win the trust and affection of the weak and timid.
+What kind of personality can walk into the holiest place on earth, throw around the furniture to attract the wrath of the authorities and the love of the little ones?
+There are some extraordinary people who could face down the powers that be.
+And there are some who could win the trust and affection of the weak and timid.
 But Jesus does both.
 He stands between the “wise” and the “babes”, giving both exactly what they need.
 In the process He polarizes them even further!

-In the world of Psalm 8, Jesus is the Son of Man/Son of David, the little children are the “babes” and the chief priests and scribes… who are the?
-They are the “enemies”!
+In the world of Psalm 8, Jesus is the Son of Man / Son of David, the little children are the “babes” and the chief priests and scribes are the “enemies”!
 Yet, here’s a wonderful thought.
 How is the battle between the “Son of David” and His enemies to be adjudicated?
 By the little children.